Planting

 Spotlight on Ethical

-We have developed a third-party governance framework (TPGF), which provides a framework of minimum standards that apply to the onboarding and management of third parties with which we work, including suppliers.
-The TPGF adopts a risk-based approach to establish onboarding and management measures, such as third-party due diligence processes, that are relevant and proportionate to the nature and risk of any particular transaction.
-We consider supplier alignment with the SCOC as part of our due diligence processes and request selected suppliers to complete a self-assessment covering our ethical expectations including those relating to protecting peoples personal data, retaining records and whistleblowing.
+We have established a framework of minimum standards to be applied to the onboarding and management of third parties with which we work, including suppliers.
+The framework adopts a risk-based approach to establish onboarding and management measures, such as third-party due diligence processes, that are relevant and proportionate to the nature and risk of any particular transaction.
+We consider supplier alignment with our Supplier Code of Conduct as part of our due diligence processes and request selected suppliers to complete a self-assessment covering our ethical expectations including those relating to protecting people’s personal data, retaining records and whistleblowing.

 We have a referral process in place to investigate or resolve, as appropriate, any red flags identified during the due diligence process.
 We also use a software tool that uses artificial intelligence to screen news reports, social media posts and NGO reports to monitor potential ESG-related supply chain issues.
 We additionally seek to include specific provisions within our supplier contracts requiring suppliers to embrace ethical business practices.
 From time to time, we may conduct audits or follow-up reviews on these topics with our suppliers.